HappyCerberus/cpp-coding-interview/manuscript/002_lists_003_problems.md

 Progression A: return the node that is the first node on the loop.

 Progression B: fix the list.

+You should be able to implement a version that operates in O(n) and uses O(1) additional memory, where n is the number of elements in the list.

 {class: information}
 B> The scaffolding for this problem is located at `lists/loop` for the basic version and `lists/loop_a`, `lists/loop_b` for the two progressions.